AVespaIsNotAMotorcycle/winter-2020-codefest-submissions-team-cool/README.md

 - As attendance is highly important, if you checked the above box but only some members will be attending, please indicate the number here: ___

 ### Game Info
-To play, download and run the Laser Chess.exe (or the Laser Chess.dmg for Mac)
+To play, download and run the Laser Chess.exe (or the Laser Chess.dmg for Mac) and the Laser Chess.pck file.

 # General Info
 ## Theme: Create a Passion Project - Make something you've always wanted to build!